 Finally, you can also switch to stories view in the change grid and add your stories from there.
 You will be able to choose the parent requirement for a story if you want one (not mandatory - but you can add the relationship at any time.).

-To edit a story and add additional information use either the "Edit" button in the command column on the left or use the context menu by right-clicking on the target story in the grid:
+To edit a story directly in the list use either the "Edit" button in the command column on the left or use the context menu by right-clicking on the target story in the grid:

 You will have an option of either editing a story in: